 Eligibility requirements for certification as a Disadvantaged Business Enterprise (DBE) are set out in Title 49, Part 26, of the CODE OF FEDERAL REGULATIONS (CFR).
 The following discussion summarizes key information, but does not cover all requirements.

-Business Status.
 The applicant firm must be an existing "for profit" business.
-It must also meet the federal definition of a small business based on its primary SIC/NAICS code, as described by the Small Business Administration (SBA), and must not exceed $22.41 million in annual gross receipts averaged over a three-year period.
-This size standard is for construction related work.
-Depending on the type of work the business performs, other size standards may apply.
+It must also meet the federal definition of a small business based on its primary NAICS code, as described by the Small Business Administration (SBA), and must not exceed the Size Standards in annual gross receipts.